-Rarely mentioned in the media is the fact that the repeal of DADT only protects lesbians, gays and bisexuals.
-Transgender individuals and transsexuals are still subject to expulsion from the military because the Pentagon regards them to be mentally ill, and unfit for service.
-More details.
+It was rarely mentioned in the media that the repeal of DADT only protected lesbians, gays and bisexuals.
+Transgender individuals and transsexuals were still subject to expulsion from the military because the Pentagon regarded them at the time to be mentally ill, and unfit for service.

 Topics covered in this section:

 - Attempts to repeal the DADT policy by Congressional action:

 - Earlier attempts to have the DADT policy declared unconstitutional through the federal court system:

 - Polls showing level of the public's support/opposition for an end to DADT:

 - The Department of Defense study of service members: